HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 ## Script versus Application

-Since right now Neko is separated into two different phases :  and  you cannot directly see the modifications you're making to your script since you need to compile first.
+Since right now Neko is separated into two different phases: *compile* and *run* you cannot directly see the modifications you're making to your script since you need to compile first.
 This have several advantages :

 - it runs faster

 - syntax is checked at compile-time, before you browse the page

-  *	you don't need to have  on the server, only binaries is ok
+	- you don't need to have *sources* on the server, only binaries is ok
-  *	you can run your module in  (see below).
+	- you can run your module in *application mode* (see below).

 Right now however everytime a request is made by the browser, Mod_neko is loading the module and executing it.
 If you have a very big script it might take some time (although it's already faster than other web scripting languages).

-The idea of running in  is to have first an initialization phase for your script that will create objects, load libraries, initialize global datas, and then setup an  which will be the function called for every request.
+The idea of running in *Application Mode* is to have first an initialization phase for your script that will create objects, load libraries, initialize global datas, and then setup an *entry point* which will be the function called for every request.
 Here's a small sample :

 ```neko
 $print("Initializing...");